abbccdda/kafka/cc-services/soak_cluster/performance/README.md

     * start_after_end - a list of tasks that should all end before the given task starts
         * we do not support configuring both start_after_begin and start_after_end at once
     * start_delay - defines a duration that should pass before we start the task
+    * run_until_end_of - defines the duration of the given test.
+It will run until the test with the latest end time in the list
 * test_definitions - defines the different tests this scenario will consist of
     * test_name - name of the test
     * test_type - defines the type of test we will run.
 Each test supports different test_parameters